 4. When you reach a fork after 300 metres from Hollins Cross, take the footpath on the left and continue downwards into the woodland.
 This footpath can get exceptionally muddy in the wet months, so take care.
 Then just before you reach the building on the left, take the footpath that veers right and over a wooden stile.

 5. This footpath through the woods then leads you out onto a track.
 Take a right along the track walking past buildings on the left, to then lead out onto a bend on Broken Road.

 6. Once you reach the road, continue straight ahead, through the wooden gate, to continue along Broken Road (we did say it’s very broken!), climbing steadily up hill.

-7. Cross a small steam and through a wooden gate that leads you into a car park.
-Continue straight ahead along the road, passing the entrance to Blue John Cavern (worth a visit!)
+7. Cross a small stream and through a wooden gate that leads you into a car park.
+Continue straight ahead along the road, passing the entrance to Blue John Cavern on your left (worth a visit!)

 8. 300 metres past the entrance to Blue John Cavern is a footpath on your right.
 Take this footpath and climb up towards the road.
 Then take a left and retrace your steps back to the car park.
 This route avoids walking along the busy road.
 But if you want a shorter route back with a gentler climb, walk right along the road at the T-junction, just up from the entrance to Blue John’s Cavern.